Skip to content

 the decaying remains of the passing day.

-brief poetry blown, by the wind of time, away.
+brief poetry blown away by the winds of time.

 Why do we love beauty?